oracle/coherence-operator/examples/deployment/README.md

     > Note: If you have already installed Prometheus Operator before on this Kubernetes Cluster
     > then set `--set prometheusOperator.createCustomResource=false`.

-    Issue the following command to install the Prometheus Operator using Helm version 3:
+    Issue the following command to install the Prometheus Operator using Helm:

     ```bash
     helm install --namespace coherence-example --version 8.13.9 \